SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/01-HPC-intro.md

 title: "SCW Introduction"
 author: "Colin Sauze"
 date: "December 2017"
+teaching: 10
+exercises: 0
+keypoints:
+ - "A cluster is a group of computers connected together to act as one."
+ - "Clusters are formed of nodes, each usually has several processors and 10s or hundreds of gigabytes of RAM."
+ - "HPCW/SCW have clusters for researchers at Welsh universities to use"
 objectives:
  - "Understand what a cluster is"
  - "Understand the background to the HPC Wales and Super Computing Wales projects"